KiraCore/docs/spec/fees.md

 It is not guaranteed that all submitted transaction will be successful, for example operation to execute function `f` might timeout, or parameters submitted by the users might not be valid in the context of `f`.
 In such case transaction should be appended in the state and `min_tx_fee` charged despite failure to execute `f`.
 This should prevent tx spam attacks where user submits invalid properties or constantly triggers failing functions.

-To protect user from accidentally paying unreasonable amount of transaction fees (e.g. due the the fault of the client application) there must exist a `max_tx_fee` above which no transaction should be accepted.
+To protect user from accidentally paying unreasonable amount of transaction fees (e.g. due the fault of the client application) there must exist a `max_tx_fee` above which no transaction should be accepted.

 Given initial valuation of KEX at `$0.05` per token, `min_tx_fee` is suggested to be initially defined at the amount of `0.1 KEX` (`~ $0.005`) and  `max_tx_fee` as `100 KEX` (`$5`).